-I’d like to address the bull shit that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that blah blah blah … you know the score.
+I’d like to address the nonsense that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that it represents liberating feminism (Linda Sarsour) … you know the typical lines.

 As an example, I’ll use a recent comment made to excuse Islam and the Quran.
 I’ll use only the bits relevant to this post, and I’ll paraphrase it to make it readable, and the emphasis will be mine.
 You can see the full comment and the context here if you wish.